BY GRAPHIC PRODUCTS STAFFminute read

 Lean teams function in a hierarchy that includes all levels of the business.
 There should be a group leader that facilitates communication and improvements among several teams.
 Each team, in turn, has a team leader responsible for implementing reasonable improvements and getting approval from group leaders.
 Each team member is responsible for finding and solving problems in their assigned area.
 Once a potential solution is identified, team members get together with the team leader and develop the solution.

-A key aspect to a lean team’s structure is that each group is empowered to implement improvements within its scope of responsibility.
+A key aspect of a lean team’s structure is that each group is empowered to implement improvements within its scope of responsibility.
 When an improvement impacts multiple groups, the group leaders bring the idea to upper management for approval and additional support.
 Overall, this structure ensures that each team has the ability to implement change, ensuring that the lean program gains the momentum that it needs.

 Implementing a Lean Team

 Implementing a lean team requires total involvement from the top of an organization to the bottom.
 Every worker, supervisor, and manager must be dedicated to positive change.
 Workers should expect practices to improve, and management should provide the support needed to create change.
-For this to happen, there needs to be a fundamental shift in the workplace culture.
+For this to happen, there needs to be a fundamental shift in workplace culture.
 Managers must be trained to be leaders and facilitators of change, and team members need to learn to continuously improve processes.

 While changing the workplace culture can be difficult, lean tools like Kaizen, 5 Whys, and Plan-Do-Check-Act (PDCA) can help with this shift.